jspaaks/2022-ieee/README.md

 **Prerequisites**

-1. section above on Citation File Format
+1. Section above on Citation File Format
+1. Basic familiarity with Zenodo

 <!-- TODO git clone the repo we made earlier -->